NLPcancer/NLP_thyroid_cancer/README.md

 The operation records and pathology reports for 35 pseudo cases (for validation within local public clinical setting) could be found in the folder "sample".

 ## Data Annotation
-The annotation guideline was co-developed by endocrine surgeons and NLP expert, and could be found in the folder "annotation".
+The annotation guideline was co-developed by endocrine surgeons, clinical oncologist and NLP expert, and could be found in the folder "annotation".

 Data annotation was performed by two independent annotators, who have experiences in clinical research.
 The annotation was conducted by using BRAT rapid annotation tool (<a href="https://brat.nlplab.org/">link</a>).